SELF-Technology/self-chain-public/docs/Roadmap/SDK.md

 **Modularity** - The SDK should be modular, allowing developers to include only the components they need, which can reduce the complexity and size of the applications.

 **Continuous Validation** - The SDK should include tools for continuous testing and validation, helping developers to catch issues early and maintain high-quality code throughout the development process.

+## Learn More

+For detailed information about the planned SDK structure and implementation, see the [SDK Structure documentation](/Building-on-SELF/sdk-structure).